The following programs, organizations, and resources are available to you as a Part-time Classroom Studies student.

 Services that address barriers limiting a student’s ability to independently meet the numerous demands of university life are available to all students (undergraduate, graduate or professional, full-time, and part-time).
 To effectively address individual needs, documentation describing current functional abilities is required.
 The Department is also prepared to assist individuals who have temporary injuries.
 Academic services include:

-Accessibility Resources works closely with programs, offices, and departments throughout the University (including Housing and Residential Education, Parking and Transportation, Facilities Services, Athletics, and Academic Affairs) with the goal of creating an accessible environment.
+Accessibility Resources works closely with programs, offices, and departments throughout the University (including Housing and Residential Education, Parking and Transportation, Facilities Services, Athletics, and Academic Affairs) to help create an accessible environment.

 The office is located in Suite 2126 of the Student Academic Services Building (SASB), 450 Ridge Road, and is open from 8 am to 5 pm Monday through Friday.
-The staff can be contacted by telephone at 919-962-8300 (V) or 711 (NC-RELAY) or by e-mail at firstname.lastname@example.org.
-For more information, visit the Department of Accessibility Resources & Service.
+Contact them by phone at 919-962-8300 (V) or 711 (NC-RELAY) or by email at email@example.com.
+For more information, visit Accessibility Resources & Service.

 Friday Center Books & Gifts, a division of UNC Student Stores located at the Friday Center, offers gift and snack items in a casual setting.
 Textbooks for Self-paced Courses and Carolina Courses Online are also available.
 Earnings from Friday Center Books & Gifts' sales go to student scholarships.
 Please visit Friday Center Books & Gifts on your next trip to the Friday Center.
 Friday Center Books & Gifts is located off the Atrium and is open Monday-Friday.
 Hours vary during the semester.
 Call ahead (919-962-7481) for operational hours.